SUBMIT A REPORT HERE

 You may report an incident to any University employee.
 However, please note that, with the exception of confidential support providers, all Penn State employees are responsible employees and are obligated to pass along information they learn about incidents of sexual misconduct to the University’s Title IX Coordinator.

-Title IX Coordinators are not a confidential source of support.
+Title IX Coordinators and OSMPR staff are not confidential sources of support.
 While they will address your complaint with sensitivity and will not share any information related to your experience except on a need-to-know basis, absolute confidentiality cannot be guaranteed.
-A list of confidential support providers is available on the Get Help page.
+See the Confidential Resources link below for confidential support.

-The University’s Office of Sexual Misconduct Prevention and Response will respond to all reports of potential sexual or gender-based harassment or misconduct in a manner that is timely, supportive, and fair.
+OSMPR will respond to all reports of potential sexual or gender-based harassment or misconduct in a manner that is timely, supportive, and fair.
 It is important to note that these procedures provide individuals who have experienced an incident of sexual or gender-based harassment or misconduct with the ability to provide input and maintain a large degree of control over how their issue is handled at every point in the process.
+Learn more on the Policies & Process page.